huixuhx/huixuhx/README.md

+## Hi there 👋 I am Hui Xu.

+- 🔭 I’m currently study Applied Data Science M.Eng. at University of Victoria
+- 🌱 I’m currently learning .NET, AWS ....
-## Software Developer & Data Analyst
+- 🖥️ I'm currently seeking positions as a Software Developer & Data Analyst.
-### Delivering quality code, building AI-powered applications and sharing knowledge to help
-***
-**OPENTOWORK**

-Feel free to reach out if you'd like to connect! 😊

 <!--
 **hui-x-u/hui-x-u** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...